soootaleb/abcd/README.md

 2. Upgrade the voting strategy:
- - grant vote only if term is higher than node's current one
  - grant vote only if latest log is before latest log from candidate calling for vote (https://youtu.be/RHDP_KCrjUc?t=1063)
 3. Upgrade log commitment safety (https://youtu.be/RHDP_KCrjUc?t=1157)
  - Accept a log only if it's from the current term ?